kytimmylai/DFUC2022/README.md

 Download the weights and place in the same folder, specifying the folder in --weight when testing.
 Please ensure there is no other weight in the folder to obtain the same result.

 Note that **LawinLoss** corresponds to the model of HarDNet-DFUS using deep1 and boundary loss, while **LawinLoss4** corresponds to the model of HarDNet-DFUS using deep1, deep2, and boundary loss.

-(All of our submissions used the 5-fold cross validation and ensemble) Weight of LawinLoss: ???????????????????????????????????????????????????????????????????
+Weight of LawinLoss: ???????????????????????????????????????????????????????????????????
 Weight of LawinLoss4: https://drive.google.com/drive/folders/15hhsl1CIvOqa60friINmhnMB3qKRD-5p?usp=sharing